What are common abbreviation types and rules?

 In contrast to the three informal abbreviation types, there are four additional types of abbreviation that are generally acceptable when writing academically:

 Acronyms are a type of abbreviation in which new words are formed from the initial letters of the phrases they describe, such as ‘NATO’ from ‘North Atlantic Trade Organisation’.
-While newer acronyms are generally written with capital letters, once that word has become fully established in the language it tends to be written in lower case, such as the examples ‘scuba’ and ‘radar’ from Lesson 1.
+While newer acronyms are generally written with capital letters, once that word has become fully established in the language it tends to be written in lower case, such as the examples ‘scuba’ and ‘radar’ from Chapter 1.

 Often incorrectly labelled as being acronyms, initialisms are different in that their abbreviated forms are pronounced letter by letter and not as a complete word.
 This can be seen in the example initialisms ‘USA’, ‘CCTV’ and ‘FBI’.